Find inclusive housing resources along with all-gender restrooms on campus.

 Inclusive Housing offers an inviting, welcoming space for students who self-select and self-identify as gender non-conforming or who have other cultural or identity considerations related to living in the residence halls at UW-Milwaukee and students who identify as allies.
 University Housing will have some suites (and possibly floors, depending upon student interest) where students may request any roommate without regard to gender identity or physical sex.

-Students interested in Inclusive Housing should contact University Housing or the LGBT Resource Center, or email firstname.lastname@example.org.
+Students interested in Inclusive Housing should contact University Housing or the LGBTQ+ Resource Center, or email email@example.com.

 Wisconsin state law prohibits discrimination based on race, color, religion, national origin, ancestry (1965), sex (1975), age (18 and over), disability, lawful source of income, marital status (1980), and sexual orientation (1982), exemption for housing for older persons, family status, and accessibility requirements (1992).